Generating French virtual commuting network at municipality level: Introduction

-We are interested in understanding the dynamics of the French rural municipalities.
-95\% of them have at most 3000 inhabitants.
-This means most of the commuting flows we want to study are weak, with a spatial distribution highly decided by chance.
-It's why we opt for a stochastic model proposed recently by \citep{Gargiulo2012}.
-Moreover, we want to consider the commuting network at different dates.
-Detailed data regarding flows between couples of municipalities are available in France only for 1999.
-At the other dates, the only reliable data is aggregated data, which for each municipality describes how many people go to work outside of the municipality and how many come from the outside of the municipality to work in without precisions about the various places of work or the various municipalities of residence.
-Then we also choose the model of \citet{Gargiulo2012} for its ability to generate a population of individuals on a commuting network, starting from this data.
-This model reproduces the complete network using an iterative process stochastically choosing a workplace in the region for each commuter living in the municipality of the region.
-The choice is made considering the job offers in each municipality of the region and the distance to all the possible destinations.
-It differs from the classical generation models presented in \citet{Ortuzar2011} since it is a discrete choice model where the individual decision function is inspired from the gravity law model which is not used usually at an individual level \citep{Haynes1984,Ortuzar2011,Barthelemy2011}.
-Moreover, the model ensures that for every municipality the virtual total numbers of commuters coming in and going out are the same as the ones of the data.
-This paper presents how to adapt and implement this model to generate French regions commuting networks between municipalities.
-This implementation has forced us to address three different questions: How to generate a reliable virtual commuting network for a region highly dependant of other regions to satisfy the need for jobs of people living in their municipalities?
+The goal of the European PRIMA project was to understand the dynamics of rural municipalities in France.
+95\% of them have less than 3000 inhabitants.
+This means that most of the commuting flows we want to study are weak, with a spatial distribution very difficult to predict with the available variables at an aggregated level.
+This is why we opt for the stochastic model recently proposed by \cite{Gargiulo2012}.
+Moreover, we want to consider the commuting network on different dates.
+Detailed data regarding flows between pairs of municipalities are only available in France for the year 1999.
+For other dates, the only reliable data is aggregated data for each municipality, which describes how many people work outside of the municipality and how many come from outside of the municipality to work.
+Such data lacks precision regarding the various places of work and the various municipalities where citizens reside.
+Then we also choose the \cite{Gargiulo2012} model for its ability to generate a population of individuals on a commuting network, starting from this data.
+This model reproduces the complete network using an iterative process that stochastically selects a workplace in the region for each commuter living in the municipality of the region.
+The choice is made while considering the job offers in each municipality of the region and the distance to all possible destinations.
+It differs from the classical generation models presented in \cite{Ortuzar2011} since it is a discrete choice model where the individual decision function is inspired by the gravity law model, which is not usually employed on an individual level \cite{Haynes1984,Ortuzar2011,Barthelemy2011}.
+Moreover, such a model ensures that for every municipality the virtual total numbers of commuters both coming in and going out are the same as the ones supplied by the data.
+This paper presents a method to adapt and implement this model to generate commuting networks between municipalities for regions in France.
+This implementation has forced us to address three different issues: How can we generate a reliable virtual commuting network for a region highly dependent of other regions to satisfy the need for job for the people living in the municipalities?
 What about a convenient deterrence function?
-How to calibrate the model when detailed data is not available.
+How should the model be calibrated when detailed data is not available?